-To change the duress code:
+To change the duress code, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Access codes, then press Enter. - 3.
 Scroll up/down to Duress code, then press Enter. - 4.
-The current value of the code now flashes. - 5.
-Enter a new code (use correct length), then press Enter. - 6.
+The current value of the code now flashes.
+Enter a new code (use correct length), then press Enter. - 5.
 Press Status repeatedly to exit.

 Initially, the duress code is blank.
-The duress code can be deleted by pressing Disarm while the code is being changed.
+You can delete the duress code by pressing Disarm while the code is being changed.